 Have you ever wondered how Ken Fisher’s firm, Fisher Investments, gets new clients?
-I’m always watching top financial advisors to see what they’re doing, and recently I snooped around Fisher Investments to take a look at their marketing strategy.
+I’m always watching top financial advisors to see what they’re doing, and recently I snooped around Fisher Investments to take a look at their marketing strategy and how they follow up with prospects.

 If you’re not familiar with Fisher Investments, you should know that they just crossed $100 billion of AUM.
 That’s right, $100 billion, which is triple the assets under management that they had just 10 years ago.
 So they’re growing at an incredible rate.